OpenSMTPD/OpenSMTPD/README.md

 ================

-OpenSMTPD is a FREE implementation of the server-side SMTP protocol as defined by RFC 5321, with some additional standart extensions.
+OpenSMTPD is a FREE implementation of the server-side SMTP protocol as defined by RFC 5321, with some additional standard extensions.

 It allows ordinary machines to exchange e-mails with other systems speaking the SMTP protocol.